AutoForecastTeam/autoforecastteam.github.io/content/posts/monad-expressions-in-csharp.md

 ## ...converging into the same topic, never reaching it

-These c# constructs do exactly the same thing, without any major or unsafe hacks.
+These C# constructs do exactly the same thing, without any major or unsafe hacks.
 The main barrier from using these in a monad-like manner is their naming.
 Despite being perfectly viable in multiple scenarios their naming suggests using them in LINQ-to-* and asynchronous code respectively.

-- in c# there's no way to create a generic `Monad<T<E>>` because there's no higher-kinded polymorphism
+- in C# there's no way to create a generic `Monad<T<E>>` because there's no higher-kinded polymorphism
 - poor type inference, no partial inference, partly due to complicated inheritance laws
 - query expression has no ability to switch from one monad type to another using concise language syntax, while functional languages have transformers and one can nest computational expressions.